moscovig/nifi-processor-bundle-archetype/README.md

 nifi-processor-bundle-archetype
 =================

-This project contains a Maven archetype that helps with creating a new project to develop custom processors for the Apache NiFi project.
+This project contains a Maven archetype for creating new projects to develop custom processors for the Apache NiFi project.

 ## Usage